trawick/edurepo/STATUS.md

 * DONE courses in samples provide "I Can" statements
 * DONE Parent demo finds applicable "I can" statements.
 * TODO create demo on curriculum designer page showing traversal of different types of information
-* TODO parent demo and sample code should use repo provider URL from class model

 Possible themes for upcoming stages
 ===================================